 - Discovering Prehistoric England, Shire Publications, edited by James Dyer, 1993.

 - A Guide to Medieval Sites in Britain, Paladin, Nigel and Mary Kerr, 1988.

-Photos on the website are either by Pauline or by Kazz Hollick, a photographer based in Stroud, in the Cotswolds.
+Photos on the website by Pauline Kenny.
+Some of the town photos by Kazz Hollick, a photographer based in Stroud, in the Cotswolds.

 The Cotswolder logo was designed in July 2008 by Ginés Valera (email firstname.lastname@example.org).
 The logo for Cotswolder is a spiral of bluebells.
 My favorite time of year in the Cotswolds is the spring when the woods are filled with bluebells and Ramsons (also called Garlic Flowers).
 I sent Ginés some of my spring flower photos and this is what he came up with for our logo.
 I love the spiral and the gentle colors and being reminded of spring in the Cotswolds.

 Slow Europe, guide to vacation rentals in Europe.

 Slow Travels, Pauline's blog about living in England.